leomeinel/arch-install/README.md

 ## Info

-:information_source: | Expect errors to occur during the installation.
+:information_source: | Expect errors or warnings to occur during the installation.
 They only matter if any of the scripts don't finish successfully.

 :information_source: | I recommend disks with at least 512GiB (change DISK_ALLOCATION in install.conf otherwise).